adetoye-dev/books-library-app/README.md

 in your web browser to access the app.
 5. Happy viewing!

+## Technologies Used

+The E-Book Library App uses the following technologies:

+1. Node.js - Backend server
+2. Express - Web application framework
+3. MongoDB - NoSQL database
+4. Mongoose - Object data modeling library for MongoDB
+5. React Vite - Frontend framework

 ## API Endpoints

-### The Book Library App uses the following API endpoints:
+### This E-Book Library App uses the following API endpoints:

 1. GET /books - Returns a list of all books in the library.
 2. GET /books/:id - Returns the details of a specific book.